xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Service Provider challenges

 Service providers continue to face challenges building networks to satisfy the evolving demands of network services.
-The traditional "service edge" of the network was built using typically larger modular chassis
+The traditional "service edge" of the network was built using typically larger modular chassis in a centralized location, resulting in inefficient traffic distribution

-# Agile Netowrking Services Metro solution
+# Agile Services Networking (ASN) Metro solution

 Networks must be built to handle the advanced services and increased traffic associated with modern network services.
 Networks must evolve so the